waterswv/project-0/README.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

- This will serve as a helpful overall gauge of whether you met the project goals, but __the more important scores are the individual ones__ above, which can help you identify where to focus your efforts for the next project!
+ You will receive a total score that is a composite of these scores.
+This will serve as a helpful overall gauge of whether you met the project goals, but __the more important scores are the individual ones for each category__ above, which can help you identify where to focus your efforts for the next project!